yeager620/savant-ai/docs/user-guides/SYSTEM_AUDIO_SETUP.md

 # System Audio Capture Setup

-This document explains how to set up automated system audio capture that "eavesdrops" on all audio (input/output) at the system level while allowing normal audio usage.
+This document explains how to set up automated system audio capture that monitors all audio (input/output) at the system level while preserving normal audio usage.

-## 🎯 What This Does
+## What This Does

 - **Captures ALL system audio**: Everything that plays through speakers/headphones
 - **Captures microphone input**: All microphone usage across apps
 - **Preserves normal audio**: You still hear audio normally and can use your mic
-- **Background operation**: Runs invisibly in the background
+- **Background operation**: Runs invisibly in the background with single-instance protection
 - **Automatic transcription**: Converts all captured audio to searchable text
 - **Zero configuration**: Automated setup handles everything

-## 🚀 Quick Setup (Automated)
+## Quick Setup

-### Option 1: One-Command Setup
+### Automated Setup
 ```bash
 ./scripts/setup/auto-setup-system-audio.sh
 ```